Authorization

 kubectl create secret tls karavi-auth-tls -n authorization --key <location-of-private-key-file> --cert <location-of-certificate-file>

-If using a self-signed certificate, prepare samples/authorization/certificate_v190.yaml provided here.
+If using a self-signed certificate, prepare a certificate file provided here.
 An entry for each hostname specified in the CR must be added under dnsNames for the certificate to be valid for each Ingress.

 Use this command to create the karavi-auth-tls secret: